codenjoyme/copilot-mcp-langchain-portable/readme.md

 ## Project Structure
 - `install.ps1`: PowerShell script for installation.
 - `install.sh`: Bash script for installation.
-- `pull.sh`: Bash script for downloading and setting up the project.
 - `readme.md`: Documentation for the project.

 ## Notes